-Informal resolution is an alternative to the formal complaint resolution process after a formal complaint has been made to the Title IX Coordinator or respective Title IX Deputy Coordinators.
+In lieu of resolving a complaint through the recipient's grievance procedures, the parties may instead elect to participate in an informal resolution process.
 The Title IX Coordinator will determine if informal resolution is appropriate, based on the willingness of the parties and the nature of the alleged conduct.
 Sanctions are only pursued as the result of an informal resolution process when the parties agree to such an informal resolution process and appropriate remedies.
 The Title IX Coordinator will keep records of any resolution that is reached.
 The College reserves the right to cancel informal resolution if sufficient evidence suggests a formal investigation or other sanctions or remedies may be necessary and appropriate.

-To pursue informal resolution, it is necessary to first make a formal complaint.
 Anyone participating in informal resolution can stop that process at any time and request to continue through the formal process.
 Lastly, an informal resolution can be reached while navigating the formal resolution process, if agreed to by both parties.